andreimaximov/cse163-reports/pa1/README.md

 |:---:|:---:|
 |![](https://s3.amazonaws.com/andrei-maximov-public/ucsd/cse163/pa1/flower.bmp)|![](https://s3.amazonaws.com/andrei-maximov-public/ucsd/cse163/pa1/sharpen.bmp)|

-**Note:** Both the sharpen filter was normalized to add up to 1.0 for in-bounds pixels to ensure consistent brightness at the edges.
+The sharpen filter was normalized to add up to 1.0 for in-bounds pixels to ensure consistent brightness at the edges.
+You may not see a difference in the thumbnail for these images so viewing the full-res images for comparison is recommended.

 ### Edge Detect